| |

 Birkenstocks have a more natural foot-shape, but a very thick, stiff and supportive sole

-Barefoot Dupes: Trading Birkenstocks for Softstar Camino Sandals
+Trading Birkenstocks for Softstar Camino Sandals with a flat footbed and more flexibility

 Trading Birkenstocks for much more flexible sandals by Softstar

 All of these barefoot shoes feature a wide, anatomically shaped toe box and a flat and flexible sole.
 They range in sole thickness, from moderately cushioned to very thin, so you can find one that best suits your preferences.
-These are all most similar to the Birkenstock Milanos.
+These are all most similar in strap design to the Birkenstock Milanos.

 Softstar Camino Sandals

 For a barefoot sandal that prioritizes cushy comfort, look to the original SoftStar Camino Sandals.
 The original Camino (pictured above in brown) has a thicker sole and more cushion than most of the other options on this list, with a total 15mm stack height.
 This consists of a 5mm Vibram outsole and a 6mm Vibram midsole, topped with a foam and suede footbed that will mold to your foot.
-You’re giving up some ground feel and flexibility, but they can be a good transition option as they don’t have the stiffness and support you’d find in a Birkenstock.
+You’re giving up some ground feel and flexibility, but they can be a good transition option as you move away from stiffer, more supportive sandals.

 The second “Street Edition” camino sandal is more flexible, made with a thinner 2mm outsole for a total stack height of 8mm.